 - Improves vision because it consists of beta-carotene, which is a precursor component of vitamin A which, among other functions, is responsible for maintaining vision health;

 - Helps to diminish the effects of menopause, because it can help control levels of inflammation and oxidative stress during this period, making hormonal concentration stable during menopause.
+See how to identify the symptoms of menopause.

 The moringa has various proprieties, the main ones being: antioxidant, anti-inflammatory, pain reliever; antidiabetic; vasodilation; anticholinergic, antirheumatic and it's healing action.